kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

 ## Fallback

-Fallback - provides an opportunity to specify a method that will be called in the case of if the exception thrown by the annotated method is satisfied by filters (*FallbackFailurePredicate*).
+Fallback - provides an opportunity to specify a method that will be called in the case of if the exception thrown by the annotated method is satisfied by filters (*FallbackPredicate*).

 ### Declarative usage